 To best ensure your own safety, experts say, wear a face mask.
 At JetBlue, passengers who won’t wear a mask while boarding are not allowed to board and passengers who refuse to wear a mask inflight (except while eating or drinking), says CEO Hayes, risk not being allowed to fly JetBlue again.

-In good news from June 17, the Airlines for America industry group has cajoled seven major airlines into enforcing face mask requirements.
+Although there’s still no FAA policy in place, the Airlines for America industry group cajoled seven major airlines into enforcing face mask requirements.
 They are insisting that member airlines make pre-flight announcements clarifying face mask requirements, communicate inflight about requirements and punishment for non-compliance and devise their own punishment — up to and including bans from future flights — for those who don’t cooperate.
-Short of an FAA mandate, this is a big victory for passenger safety.

 What You Can Do to Keep Yourself Flying Safer: Hygiene